 Geoffrey Carman - Baritone

-Geoffrey Carman is currently studying a Bachelor of Music Studies (Voice)/Bachelor of Arts (Anthropology) and a Diploma of Language Studies (Italian Studies) at the Sydney Conservatorium of Music and the University of Sydney respectively.
-He is training under tutelage of Anke Hoeppner-Ryan.
+Geoffrey Carman is currently a 2018 Pacific Opera Associate Artist.
+He is also studying a Combined Bachelor of Music Studies (Voice)/Bachelor of Arts (Anthropology & Germanic Studies), at the Sydney Conservatorium of Music, under tutelage of Anke Hoeppner Ryan & Michael Halliwell.